 Their first commercial application came on to the market in 1993 and since then they have been at the cutting edge of microseismic monitoring technology.

-Jamie Alexander, Head of Sales and Development at ESG, says their systems are used to monitor rock activity and provide warning systems.
+ESG Sales and Development head Jamie Alexander says their systems are used to monitor rock activity and provide warning systems.

 "The key is all about understanding rock behaviour, to be able to visualise trends in rock behaviour so you can enhance safety and improve mine design."